 - 14 Things To Do In November To Banish Holiday Stress

 - Try the Free Thanksgiving Menu Planner Template

 If you don’t have a few heartwarming traditions for Thanksgiving, you’re missing out.
 It’s the best time of year to emphasis family, giving, and thankfulness.

 And if you need some stellar ideas, check out my ebook “The Ultimate Guide To Family Traditions (257+ ideas) .”
-There are 51 traditions for the next three holidays alone! – and lots of ways to use Thanksgiving to celebrate gratitude.
+There are 51 traditions for the next three holidays alone! – and lots of ways to use Thanksgiving to build gratitude and strong relationships.

 Make sweet memories with your family using these 11 incredible (and cheap or free) activities.

 Have kids color and find all the fun Thanksgiving-themed objects!

 Check it out HERE from Paper Trail Design

 2. A THANKSGIVING GRATITUDE GAME

 This game uses M&Ms but you can use anything that’s colorful like craft sticks or straws.